Running is a healthy sport that improves your fitness, burns calories, and is lots of fun (yes, that’s right, FUN!).

 When it comes to shopping for a pair of running shoes, avoid shopping online for unknown brands.
 It is still better if you can try the shoe on before buying it to ensure that you get the perfect fit.

-It’s also a good idea to known the type of shoe you need.
+It’s also a good idea to know the type of shoe you need.
 Most runners fall into the neutral category, but runners with low arches need more stability running shoes.

 Here is where things get a bit closer to the competitive spectrum.
 The weight of the shoes will matter for more seasoned runners.
 Training shoes, those that should be used in day-to-day training, should weigh around 10 ounces.